Graduate Education at The University of Tulsa

 Functions of the Graduate Council include:

-- Development of policies for the Graduate School and the recommendation of these policies to the administration.
+- Development of policies and procedures for the Graduate School and the recommendation of these policies and procedures to the administration.

-- Establishment of regulations for the administration of policies.
+- Establishment of regulations for the administration of policies and procedures.

 - Examination and approval, or rejection, of new programs and curricula proposed for the Graduate School.